wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 **Q:**&ensp;But what is the ripening factor?

-**M:**&ensp;Self-remembrance, awareness of ‘I Am’ ripens him powerfully and speedily.
+**M:**&ensp;Self-remembrance, awareness of ‘I am’ ripens him powerfully and speedily.
 Give up all ideas about yourself and simply *be*.

 **Q:**&ensp;I am tired of all the ways and means and skills and tricks, of all these mental acrobatics.
 Is there a way to perceive reälity directly and immediately?